jvsg/jvsg.github.io/_pages/about.md

 profile:
   align: right
-  image: MeIRL.jpg
+  image: white_falcon.jpeg
   address: >
-    <p> &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; Me IRL</p>
+    <p> &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; A white falcon</p>

 news: true
 social: true
 ---

-Jaskaran Veer Singh (Pronounced: jahs-kah-rahn) (Devanagari:जसकरन सिंह Gurmukhi: ਜਸਕਰਨ ਸਿੰਘ )
+Jaskaran Veer Singh (Pronounced: jahs-kah-rahn) (Gurmukhi: ਜਸਕਰਨ ਸਿੰਘ )

 I am a PhD student at University of Minnesota, Twin Cities.
-I am interested in cryptography, privacy, security and anonymity in online communication.
-In my free time, I am interested in Graph theory, Computational Geometry, Metamathematics, Philosophy of Science, history, and economics (a pseudoscience, but good to know).
+I am interested in Cryptography, Privacy, Security and Anonymity in online communication.
+Within Cryptography, I am focusing on Secure Multiparty Computation.

-I also maintain a very close watch on Network Neuroscience.
-One of the most mysterious objects in the universe is the closest to us (literally), and that is our brain.
-Network neuroscience has shown potential in leading us to new discoveries in the field.
+In my free time, I am interested in Graph theory, Computational Geometry, Metamathematics, Philosophy of Science, History, and Economics (a pseudoscience, but good to know).

-You can find me in Keller hall 4-225G (not during covid times) or taking a tour of nature in parks around you or playing squash.
+You can find me in Keller hall 4-225G (not during covid times) or taking a tour of the nature in parks around you.